vindolin/Python-Ebyte-E32/README.md

-# Python 3 library to control Ebyte LoRa modules like the E32.
+# Python 3 library for controlling Ebyte LoRa modules like the E32.

 Work in progress.

-It's fully working on an Raspberry PI.
+Parameter setting is fully working on an Raspberry PI.

 See the code in test_raspberrypi.py for instructions.

+If you write to the serial device, just call ebyte.wait_for_aux_pin() after every write.

+You can omit the AUX_PIN parameter, a delay is then used instead of waiting for the pin to go high.